gokberkpekerkan/PQSQL-Queries/README.md

 The goal of this project is to practice SQL querying, while showcasing database management skills.

-When going through my queries you will see that it will start with simple SELECT queries to advanced queries by using Common Table Expressions (CTEs) and Window functions.
+When going through my BikeZ.sql file you will see that it will start with simple SELECT queries to advanced queries by using Common Table Expressions (CTEs) and Window functions.

 ## Dataset
 - **Source**: [Kaggle - Bike Store Sample Database](https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database)